nathanlane/industrialpolicyclass/README.md

 **Lecture Readings**

 In this section we get more precise about a set of key externalities underlying arguments for industrial policy for industrial development.
 We focus on two types of externalities associated with justifications of industrial policy: learning-by-doing and scale economies.
-The latter, is an entry point into thinking about place-based policies.

 _Required Readings._